8 out of 10 people found this review helpfulwrite a review of this game

 SummaryBack in 1997, you must have been playing this game!

+The BadThis game is faithful to the original.
+Maybe too much faithful for it’s own good.
+Of course it’s nice to see so many familiar places spread over four grand levels of the game, but Crystal Dynamic doesn’t have to prove us anything, we know what they are capable of, so a bit more of creative freedom would have been certainly welcome.
 The only major grudge I have with this game is the unfortunate decision not to include next-generation content at all.
 I can’t care less about marketing policy Eidos is taking, so don’t start on me.
 If they don’t want to release it on the next-generation console then why we the PC gamers have to suffer technologically dated graphics.
 Just imagine what would the game look like with the entire next-gen extravaganza… Not gonna happen!
 Sorry.